orval-labs/orval/docs/src/pages/guides/svelte-query.md

 ---
 id: svelte-query
-title: Svelte query
+title: Svelte Query
 ---

-You should have an OpenAPI specification and an Orval config where you define the mode as svelte-query.
+Start by providing an OpenAPI specification and an Orval config file.
+To use React Query, define the `mode` in the Orval config to be `svelte-query`.

-## Example with svelte query
+## Example with Svelte Query

 ```js
 module.exports = {